 Phototaxis refers to the tendency of pests to be attracted or repelled by light.
-Insects such as mosquitoes, moths, and bugs are positive phototaxis insects, which simply means that light sources attract them.
+Insects such as mosquitoes, moths, and bugs are positive phototaxis insects, meaning that light sources attract them.
 This behavior is in contrast to that of cockroaches that are repelled by light sources, which is called negative phototaxis.

-Science ABC suggests that a number of theories abound pertaining to mosquitoes’ attraction to light.
+Science ABC suggests that several theories abound about mosquitoes’ attraction to light.
 To help mosquitoes locate their prey, nature armed them with visual, heat, and chemical sensors.
 Over time, meaning hundreds of millions of years, however, they have fine-tuned their visual abilities to the extent that they can hunt for prey by navigating with the help of light from the moon and stars.

 It’s a natural instinct for moths especially to fly with the help of natural light emanating from these sources – it helps them avoid obstacles and stay upright and directed on a straight path.

 This explains why mosquitoes are attracted to lights, especially in outdoor locations and even inside our homes.
-In fact they find certain lights irresistible, and they will travel some distance to reach something if they believe it to be in their interest.
-Most of us have witnessed bugs and moths dive straight into a light source, accidentally killing themselves in the process.
+They find certain lights irresistible, and they will travel some distance to reach something if they believe it to be in their interest.
+Most of us have witnessed bugs and moths dive straight into a light source, accidentally killing themselves.

-Still another scientific theory explains that mosquitoes mistakenly believe the artificial light sources to be flowers, as these lights may seem similar to the ultra violet light reflected in them.
+Still another scientific theory explains mosquitoes mistakenly believe the artificial light sources to be flowers, as these lights may seem similar to the ultraviolet light reflected in them.
 And we know that, for most insects, a flower represents food.

 Finally, a rather interesting theory is that insects think the artificial lights are female moth pheromones!
-All in all, regardless of the theory, it’s quite evident that insects including mosquitoes are attracted to light.
+Regardless of the theory, it’s quite evident that insects including mosquitoes are attracted to light.

 What kind of light do they prefer?

-Now that we know the answer to the question, “Are mosquitoes attracted to light?” is in the affirmative, let’s examine what types of lights that attract these pests.
+Now that we know the answer to the question, “Are mosquitoes attracted to light?” is affirmative, let’s examine what types of lights attract these pests.

 Since phototaxis – attraction to light – does not apply to all spectrums, they’re not attracted to some spectrums that fall outside their scope of interest.
 Science shows that mosquitoes are most attracted to UV lights that have a cool, blue tone.
 Knowing this can help you decide which outdoor lights you should choose, and which you should avoid.

 It’s said that yellow and red lights may help us steer clear of mosquitoes.
-Fortunately, it presents opportunities for us to avoid mosquitoes by using lights that fall outside of this spectrum.
+Fortunately, it presents opportunities to avoid mosquitoes by using lights outside this spectrum.

 However, it may not be a foolproof method of preventing mosquitoes since they are also attracted to other elements like body odors and carbon dioxide.
 Using a mosquito auto spray in Houston TX is particularly helpful for eliminating these pests from your yard.